costantinoai/chess-expertise-2025/chess-behavioral/README.md

 ### Statistical Analysis

-Behavioral RDMs were correlated with each model RDM using Spearman rank correlation.
-Significance was assessed using bootstrap resampling (10,000 iterations, percentile method via `pingouin`).
-False discovery rate (FDR) correction was applied across models using the Benjamini-Hochberg procedure (α=0.05).
+Behavioral RDMs were correlated with each model RDM using Pearson correlation.
+Significance was assessed via bootstrap resampling (10,000 iterations; `pingouin`).
+False discovery rate (FDR) correction was applied across models using the Benjamini–Hochberg procedure (α=0.05).

 Separate analyses were conducted for experts and novices to test whether expertise modulates the cognitive dimensions underlying preference judgments.